keefle/atc-system/readme.md

     while(not timeout) {

         // process_request figures out which plane is next and returns true if it
+        // found one and will broadcast to all waiting planes, otherwise returns
-        // found one, false if it did not find any plane to schedule next. if (process_request()) {
+        // false if it did not find any plane to schedule next. if (process_request()) {
             // In case there was a plane found the tower will wait for it to
             // leave the runway and return the lock.